Civil War Army Base

 Boyd County Timeline

-This timeline provides a condensed summary of the historical journey of Boyd County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Boyd County, Kentucky.

 - 1860 - Boyd County is established as a county in Kentucky